nossbigg/eslint-plugin-clean-code-react/docs/rules/no-typedefs-in-large-component-file.md

 # no-typedefs-in-large-component-file

-Ensures that typedefs are not declared in the same file when a large component exists.
+Typedefs are not declared in the same file when a large component exists.

 ## Rule Details